Book a call

 Is AI safe to use in dentistry?

-Yes—when used with clear rules, human review, and privacy safeguards.
+Yes—when used with clear policies, human review, and privacy safeguards.

 Can AI replace clinical judgment?